c0np4nn4/hostingtest/README.md

 The application leverages **OpenWeather API** for data retrieval, **Chart.js** for data visualization, and **Bootstrap** for styling.

 ## Key Features
-- **Real-time Air Quality Data**: View up-to-date information on pollutants like PM2.5, PM10, NOx, SO2, NH3, and CO levels.
+- **Real-time Air Quality Data**: View up-to-date information on pollutants like PM2.5, PM10, NOx, SO2, NH3, CO, and NO levels.
 - **Weather Metrics**: Temperature and humidity data presented in a clear, user-friendly way.
 - **Air Quality Status**: Color-coded indicators and emoji-based feedback on air quality ranging from good to unhealthy.
 - **Data Visualization**: Interactive line and bar charts displaying trends in temperature, humidity, and pollutant levels.